syncthing/docs/users/faq-parts/usage.rst

 - Create the folder on the local device, but don't share it with the remote device yet.
 - Copy the files from the local device to the remote device using regular file copy.
 If this takes a long time (perhaps requiring travelling there physically), it may be a good idea to make sure that the files on the local device are not updated while you are doing this.
-- Create the folder on the remote device, and this time copy the Folder ID from the folder on the local device.
-Normally, you would always use the value that Syncthing supplies to you – since it must be unique – but in this case we want the folders to be considered the same.
+- Create the folder on the remote device, and copy the Folder ID from the folder on the local device, as we want the folders to be considered the same.
+Then wait until scanning the folder is done.

-Now share the folder with the other device, on both sides.
-Syncthing will exchange file information, but existing files will not be transferred.
+- Now share the folder with the other device, on both sides.
+Syncthing will exchange file information, updating the database, but existing files will not be transferred.
+This may still take a while initially, be patient and wait until it settled.

 Is Syncthing my ideal backup application?
 -----------------------------------------